htm-community/clortex/README.md

-# clortex
+# clortex (pre-alpha)

 Clortex is an implementation in Clojure of Jeff Hawkins' Hierarchical Temporal Memory & Cortical Learning Algorithm.
-See the [docs](https://github.com/fergalbyrne/clortex/doc/index.html) for full details.
+See the [website](http://fergalbyrne.github.io) for full details.

-## Example Usage
+## Example Usage (not yet implemented)

 (require '[clortex.core])